AlexanderBesch/AlexanderBesch.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a Masters student specializing in robot cognition at the [Minnesota Robotics Institute (MnRI) at the University of Minnesota, Twin Cities](https://cse.umn.edu/mnri).
-My academic journey began with a degree in Mechanical Engineering from the same institution, where I developed a solid foundation of engineering principles.
+I am a Master’s student specializing in robot cognition at the [Minnesota Robotics Institute (MnRI) at the University of Minnesota, Twin Cities](https://cse.umn.edu/mnri).
+My journey in engineering began with a Bachelor’s degree in Mechanical Engineering from the same institution, where I built a strong foundation in engineering principles and problem-solving.

-Immediately after obtaining my bachelor's degree, I dove into the world of advanced robotics by enrolling in the Masters program.
-My passion for robotics was truly ignited during a Robotics course in my senior year, where I had the exciting opportunity to work with cutting-edge technologies such as TensorFlow and UR5 robots.
-This course marked a pivotal moment, coinciding with the era when the public gained access to transformative generative AI tools like ChatGPT.
-Experiencing the power of these technologies firsthand, coupled with the limitless potential they presented, played a pivotal role in shaping my career trajectory, solidifying my decision to pursue a masters.
+After earning my undergraduate degree, I immediately pursued my passion for robotics by enrolling in the Master’s program.
+This passion took root during a senior-year robotics course, where I had the chance to work with cutting-edge technologies like TensorFlow and UR5 robots.
+The timing was serendipitous—it coincided with the rise of generative AI tools like ChatGPT.
+Witnessing the transformative potential of these technologies firsthand not only sparked my interest in advanced robotics but also solidified my decision to specialize in this field.

-My academic focus revolves around the fascinating intersection of robot perception, intelligence, and manipulation.
-Exploring the capabilities of robots in understanding their surroundings, making intelligent decisions, and engaging in complex manipulation tasks captivates my curiosity.
-As I progress through my Masters program, I am driven by a commitment to contribute to the evolving field of robot cognition.
+My academic focus lies at the intersection of robot perception, intelligence, and manipulation.
+I am particularly fascinated by how robots can interpret their environments, make intelligent decisions, and perform intricate manipulation tasks.
+As I advance through my Master’s program, I am driven by a deep curiosity and a commitment to contribute meaningfully to the rapidly evolving field of robot cognition.
 {style="text-align: justify;"}